EUGENOL

 SOLVENT SOLUBILITY

-Miscible in alcohol, ether, Chloroform; Soluble in acetic acid, alkali hydroxide solutions
+Miscible with alcohol, ether, Chloroform; Soluble in acetic acid, alkali hydroxide solutions

 pH